bcozmen/esyrl/README.md

   3 Time and causality exists, thus the ordering of events is important and effects other events only in forward time direction

 fundamentally, we humans can achive some kind of intelligence, even though we consist of a physically finite space.
 Thus, I will assume that we create a representation of real world, which is good enough to call "intelligence", and we set this also as our goal to achive with artificial kind of intelligence.
+A very good exercise on this topic you can find in [this book](https://www.amazon.de/-/en/Case-Against-Reality-Evolution-Truth/dp/0393254690)

 ### A computational model of human